 - Providing a forum for Network members to support one another

-The Network Development Process involves PLAN Calgary’s trained and paid Facilitators getting to know the family and their loved one, and working with them to develop the Personal Network.
-While the Facilitator is paid, the people involved in a personal network are not.
+The Personal Support Network Development Process involves PLAN Calgary’s trained and paid Community Connectors getting to know the family and their loved one, and working with them to develop the Personal Support Network.
+While the Community Connector is paid, the people involved in a Personal Support Network are not.
 Their involvement is based on caring, friendship and love, and a commitment to work together on behalf of the person with a disability.
 Networks can include siblings, other family, friends, neighbors, church members, co-workers and occasionally a professional service provider.